elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2024-04-30-Search Your Dream Home.md

 <div class="message">
   This is the term project of SI507 Intermediate Programming at the University of Michigan.
-The project was completed on an individual basis.. <br>
+The project was completed on an individual basis. <br>
 </div>